 Here's what the Recognition Center looks like once you get your program started!

-After getting the platform setup, it's time to invite your team! will show you how to invite your colleagues so you can all stay in touch with progress your making as a team.
+After getting the platform setup, it's time to invite your team!
+Let's break down how to invite your colleagues to 7Geese.

-To invite a colleague head over to the people management section in-app.
+To invite a colleague head over to the People page in-app.

 Getting started can be overwhelming, we understand you.
 If you'd like to invite a batch of team members at once, use our bulk invite feature.